zio/zio-quill/docs/code-generation.md

 You can parse column and table names using either the `SnakeCaseNames` or the and the `LiteralNames` parser which are used with the respective Quill Naming Strategies.
 They cannot be customized further with this code generator.

-The following case case classes will be generated
+The following case classes will be generated
 ````scala
 // src/main/scala/com/my/project/public/Person.scala
 package com.my.project.public